kevinwhan/kevinwhan.github.io/_pages/cv.md

 Professional Service
 ======
+* Reviewer for the 2024 ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2024)
 * Reviewer for the 2023 American Causal Inference Conference (ACIC 2023)
 * Reviewer for the 2023 ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2023)